 Right in the city centre, it’s a true gourmand little gem, a prestigious place, friendly, gastronomical, cosy for lunch yet refined for dinner, where one can try the exceptional cooking of Toulousian classics.
 The Genty Maigre’s Chef, Romain Brard opened more than 10 years ago, offering fresh and spontaneously prepared dishes, ever-evolving.

-A two Michelin stars restaurant and one of Toulouse’s most popular fine-dining venue, located right next to the city centre.
+A two Michelin stars restaurant and one of Toulouse’s most popular fine-dining venues, located right next to the city centre.
 Top chef Michel Sarran creates a comfortable atmosphere to make all patrons feel at home.
 The indoor garden adds to the beauty of this joint, and the extensive wine list completes the dining experience.
-The high-quality food combined with personable service keeps new and returning customers all raving about this perennial city favourites.
+The high-quality food combined with personable service keeps new and returning customers all raving about this perennial city favourite.

 Opened in 2018 and located in the Des Carmes district, the delicate cuisines are made fresh from local products and are served in a charming setting decorated with wooden furniture and brick walls.
-Emphasizing on the use of seasonal ingredients, Morgane and Nicolas draw their inspiration not only from French cuisine but also from their voyages.
-The duo, who gained their experience at a couple of Michelin-starred restaurants in Toulouse, travelled during one year through South Korea and Malaysia, allowing their curiosity to run wild while enriching their culinary skills with a global influence.
+Emphasizing the use of seasonal ingredients, Morgane and Nicolas draw their inspiration not only from French cuisine but also from their voyages.
+The duo, who gained their experience at a couple of Michelin-starred restaurants in Toulouse, travelled for one year through South Korea and Malaysia, allowing their curiosity to run wild while enriching their culinary skills with a global influence.

 Where to stay

-Reopening week of 8th June, you will find the hotel tucked behind the facade of an old movie palace on Boulevard Lazare Carnot you’ll find Mama Shelter Toulouse.
+In reopening week of 8th June, you will find the hotel tucked behind the facade of an old movie palace on Boulevard Lazare Carnot you’ll find Mama Shelter Toulouse.
 After a day of walking and exploring, couples can sit back and cosy up with a glass of red while watching a romantic movie in the 46-seat cinema, the CineMama.
 From 79€/£70 per double room per night.